nikitavoloboev/data/docs/databases/sqlite.md

 I currently start all my projects with SQLite DB if I need any kind of persistence.
 Then move to [EdgeDB](edgedb.md)/[Postgres](postgresql.md) if SQLite is not enough for some reason.
 Want to try using [ws4sqlite](https://github.com/proofrock/ws4sqlite).

+[Simple-Graph](https://github.com/dpapathanasiou/simple-graph) seems like a nice graph db plugin for SQLite.

 ## Notes

 - [SQLite can import CSV data directly.
 Start sqlite, then: .mode csv .import some_data_file.csv your_table_name](https://lobste.rs/s/nydkgn/how_hot_does_it_get_inside_car_during_heat#c_0kknsc)